numpy.quantile#

 methodstr, optional

 This parameter specifies the method to use for estimating the quantile.
 There are many different methods, some unique to NumPy.
-See the notes for explanation.
-The options sorted by their R type as summarized in the H&F paper [1] are:
+The recommended options, numbered as they appear in [1], are:

 1. ‘inverted_cdf’